 Some organizations believe that there is no need to establish a data governance function before or at the same time as the data stewardship initiative.
 This is contrary to industry best practices and has been shown to be a main reason for failure for many data stewardship programs.
 Data governance is the central component in enterprise data management.
 It is the practice that provides planning, oversight, and control over management of data and the use of data and data-related resources, development and implementation of policies and decision rights over the use of data.

-Data governance creates the policies and standards that data stewardship implements, and data governance oversees / guides the enforcement of the data stewardship activities.
+Data governance creates the policies and standards that data stewardship implements, and data governance oversees and guides the enforcement of the data stewardship activities.
 Without data governance, data stewardship would have no policies or standards to implement across the organization, each unit would develop and deploy its own ways of operation.
 This is a recipe for anarchy in the implementation of a data stewardship function, since the lack of the enterprise oversight provided by the data governance organization allows the data stewards to focus on their tactical responsibilities unhampered by the need to develop enterprise policies and standards and manage their enforcement.

-Data Steward Responsibilities
+Data Steward Responsibilities for Data Quality

 Data stewards can have a variety of responsibilities, depending on the organization’s approach to enterprise data management and data governance.
 The most common responsibilities for data stewards usually include: